osshiya/DDWA-Assignment-1/README.md

 - The photos used in this site were obtained from ...

 ### Acknowledgements

-- I received inspiration for this project from X
+- I received inspiration for this project from DDWA Assignment01 Brief.pdf